Empire Diner: Significance

 The Empire Diner was frequented by celebrities including Meryl Streep and her then partner, John Cazale, Josh Brolin, Minnie Driver, Ethan Hawke, Madonna, Julia Roberts with then-boyfriend Benjamin Bratt, Steven Spielberg, Barbra Streisand, and Kate Winslet.
 It was not universally loved, however: A Village Voice critic wrote near the end of the diner's run that, "The building itself is deservedly beloved, but the restaurant's surly service and way overpriced, completely unremarkable grub mean that the only thing we'll miss is the upright piano."
 Regardless, wrote The New Yorker in 1998, "Every art scene gets the hangout it deserves.
 In the '50s, there was the Cedar Tavern ... [then] Max's Kansas City, a steakhouse near Union Square, catered to the '60s cool school....
 In the '80s, the art world headed down to Tribeca to toast itself at the Odeon.
 And in the '90s?
 The new spot is the Empire Diner, a glitz-free, gemutlich place tucked among the warehouses of West Chelsea...."

-According to HBO's Western Stars (2019) and Springsteen's autobiography Born to Run (2016), Springsteen often met Patti Scialfa on a bench across from the Empire Diner where he eventually proposed to her.
+According to HBO's Western Stars (2019) and Bruce Springsteen's autobiography Born to Run (2016), Springsteen often met Patti Scialfa on a bench across from the Empire Diner where he eventually proposed to her.